trish004/SUBTERRA-SENSE-HARNESSING-ADVANCED-IOT-FOR-PURE-AIR-IN-UNDERGROUND-REALMS/README.md

 ## 🔗 Citation

-If you use or refer to this work, please cite as: Maganga, Ropafadzo Trish.
-(2024).
-Subterra Sense: Harnessing Advanced IoT for Pure Air in Underground Realms.
-Lovely Professional University.
+If you use or refer to this work, please cite as: Trish Maganga (2025) “trish004/SUBTERRA-SENSE-HARNESSING-ADVANCED-IOT-FOR-PURE-AIR-IN-UNDERGROUND-REALMS:
+SUBTERRA-SENSE-HARNESSING-ADVANCED-IOT-FOR-PURE-AIR-IN-UNDERGROUND-REALMS”.
+Zenodo. doi: 10.5281/zenodo.15202071.